-Even before Baby begins crawling around and putting her fingers where they don’t belong, it’s important to ensure her safety around the house by baby proofing it.
+Even before Baby begins crawling around and putting their fingers where they don’t belong, it’s important to ensure their safety around the house by baby proofing it.

 Tips for baby proofing your house or living space

 It can be hard to predict which household items could harm Baby, so try taking a “crawling tour” to look for potential hazards.
-She will be out and moving around before long, and these 12 tips can help keep her safe as she explores the wilds of your living room.
+They will be out and moving around before long, and these 12 tips can help keep them safe as they explore the wilds of your living room.

 While you know never to leave Baby unattended in the tub, you might not be prepared for other bathroom hazards such as scalding water, slippery surfaces, and faucet dangers.
-Cover your faucet head with a soft cover, set your water heater to 120 F or 49 C (this just means it’s the hottest the water can get – the bath water shouldn’t be nearly this hot, and should stay somewhere around 100 F or about 38 C – you can test the temperature with you elbow or inner wrist, just like when you’re checking to see if formula or reheated breast milk isn’t too hot), and lay down nonskid mats to prevent Baby from hurting herself.
-When Baby is young, it’s also important to remember to always keep a hand on her, so she doesn&;t slip.
+Cover your faucet head with a soft cover, set your water heater to 120 F or 49 C (this just means it’s the hottest the water can get – the bath water shouldn’t be nearly this hot, and should stay somewhere around 100 F or about 38 C – you can test the temperature with you elbow or inner wrist, just like when you’re checking to see if formula or reheated breast milk isn’t too hot), and lay down nonskid mats to prevent Baby from hurting themself.
+When Baby is young, it’s also important to remember to always keep a hand on them, so they doesn&;t slip.

 These everyday items can cause Baby serious trouble – or what’s inside of them can.
 Make sure to purchase baby locks and move all hazardous substances to higher or locked cabinets, especially those in kitchens and bathrooms.
-Most cleaning products, even some marketed as more natural, can be a danger to Baby before she learns that cleaning products are some of the things that really shouldn’t go in her mouth, but most cleaning products, especially anything with bleach in it, are especially good bets for things that shouldn’t be anywhere Baby could possibly reach them.
+Most cleaning products, even some marketed as more natural, can be a danger to Baby before they learn that cleaning products are some of the things that really shouldn’t go in their mouth, but most cleaning products, especially anything with bleach in it, are especially good bets for things that shouldn’t be anywhere Baby could possibly reach them.